databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 1. Directly no, but data producers might indicate in their study descriptions if their datasets have a Creative Commons license.
 Databrary.org documentation is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 1. *TBD* - though we are not an enforcement body.

-15 - The data consumer conforms to and agrees with any codes of conduct that are generally accepted in the relevant sector for the exchange and proper use of knowledge and information.
+15 - The data consumer conforms to and agrees with any codes of conduct that are generally accepted in the relevant sector for the exchange and proper use of knowledge and information
 ========================================================================================================================================================================================

 The minimum required Statement of Compliance is: 4.
 Implemented: This guideline has been fully implemented for the needs of our repository.